138 Famous Warren Buffett Quotes. Money & Investing Explained

 “Calling someone who trades actively in the market an investor is like calling someone who repeatedly engages in one-night stands a romantic.”

-Here the message is that people who trade stocks are not investors; they are traders, and traders are promiscuous.
+Here, the message is that people who trade stocks are not investors; they are traders, and traders are promiscuous.
 An investor should be in love with the investment.

 “No one cares more about your money than you do.”

 Wall Street has a similar phrase, “Other people’s money.”
-Both of these quotes refer to the fact that if you give your money to someone to invest; they will not take care of it as you would; they may take unnecessary risks with it.
+Both of these quotes refer to the fact that if you give your money to someone to invest, they will not take care of it as you would; they may take unnecessary risks with it.

 “The stock market is designed to transfer money from the active to the patient.”

-“Wall Street is the only place that people ride to in a Rolls Royce to get advice from those who take the subway.”
+“Wall Street is the only place people ride to in a Rolls Royce to get advice from those who take the subway.”

-The Best Warren Buffett Quotes On Business Leadership and Ethics
+On Leadership and Ethics

 “If you’ve got a good enough business, if you have a monopoly newspaper, if you have a network television station — I’m talking of the past — you know, your idiot nephew could run it.
 And if you’ve got a really good business, it doesn’t make any difference.”